rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 5. Follow the consumer's log and see that it reconnects and it receives all messages the producer sent since it started.

-:information_source: The durable consumer has not lost the messages which were in the queue right before it lost the connection.
+The durable consumer has not lost the messages which were in the queue right before it lost the connection.
 It has not lost either the messages the producer sent while it was reconnecting.